agplusman/kata-gpt/kata.md

 (for the next section Output in code - ask the user if they want the code format for (s)Structurizr, (a)ArchiMate, (m)Marmaid.js )
 Output in code: Document the COMPLETE design in  C4 DSL Code, put all 4 in a single meta-model workspace (where possible).
 Note that components from above are Containers.
 Provide a further level of abstraction by providing the Components for these Containers.

+Output in table: Provide details of component communications such as Events and Topics,  Messages and Queues and describe where they are synchronous,  asynchronous including reasons why selected.

 F. Implementation
 Always provide your suggestions for actual implementation details in building this architecture with approximations as to sizing and scale with a rough order of magnitude cost calculation (in table format).
 Ask the user for a provider  (a)AWS, (z)Azure, (g)Google Cloud.
 Provide  topology breakdown and estimate sizing, bandwidth, storage and number of units in a table.
 Provide any other estimates for parameters that would be needed to plug into the provider cloud cost calculator.
 Provide code for Structurizr deployment view of the selected implementation.